ShortPut/TWTR-Cashtag-Popup/README.md

-# Twitter-Cashtag-Popup
+# Twitter Cashtag Popup

-Displays a stock chart for when you hover above a Twitter cashtag.
+Extension for Chromium based browsers.
+Displays stock chart from TradingView when cashtag is hovered over.